atlassian/escalator/docs/configuration/nodegroup.md

 Having the scale up activity timeout isn't necessarily a bad thing, it just acts as a fail safe in case scaling activities take too long so that the scale lock isn't permanently enabled.

+### `scale_up_failure_threshold` and `scale_up_failure_cooldown`

+These options enable a scale-up circuit breaker that stops Escalator from repeatedly raising the ASG desired count when the cloud provider cannot actually deliver new nodes (for example, when an instance type is temporarily out of capacity in an availability zone).
+Without it, Escalator keeps increasing the desired count every scan interval while pods stay pending, driving the desired count up to `max_nodes` even though no instances are launching.

+A scale-up is counted as failed when the running node count (the ASG actual size) has not reached the desired count requested by the previous scale-up by the time the next scale-up is evaluated. `scale_up_failure_threshold` is the number of consecutive failed scale-ups that trips the breaker.
+Once tripped, Escalator stops increasing the desired count for that node group.
+Untainting of existing tainted nodes is unaffected, so already-running capacity can still be reused.

+Because fulfilment is judged once per scale-up (which is itself paced by `scale_up_cool_down_period`), set the cooldown long enough for the cloud provider to launch and attach instances.
+The same guidance already applies to a healthy scale-up.
+If the cooldown is shorter than typical instance launch latency, a healthy-but-slow node group could be mistaken for a stuck one.

+`scale_up_failure_cooldown` is how long the breaker stays open before allowing a single half-open probe scale-up.
+If that probe also fails to reach its requested target, the breaker re-opens immediately; if running capacity has recovered, normal scaling resumes.

+The feature is opt-in and disabled by default.
+Leave `scale_up_failure_threshold` unset (or `0`) to disable it.
+`scale_up_failure_cooldown` must be a positive Go duration when `scale_up_failure_threshold` is greater than `0`.

+Two metrics are exported while this is enabled: `escalator_node_group_scale_up_circuit_breaker_open` (1 when open, 0 when closed) and `escalator_node_group_scale_up_failed_scale_events` (count of failed scale-up requests).

 ### `soft_delete_grace_period` and `hard_delete_grace_period`